sjbennett123/polarlarp/content/current_writeups/know_your_enemy/_index.md

 ---
-title: "The Magic Bomb blueprints are found and fear spreading shortly after"
+title: "Know Your Enemy"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 2
-description: The Magic Bomb blueprints are found and fear spreading shortly after
+description: Balan delivers the intelegence that the Black Anvil company has gathered along with The Magic Bomb blueprints.
+Fear spreads through the town.
 ---

 **Written by**: